 all u.s. currency (banknotes)

-- Illinois Quarter The Illinois quarter was the first quarter of 2003 and the 21st quarter released in the United States Mint's 50 State Quarters® Program.
+- Nebraska Quarter: The second quarter released in 2006 honors Nebraska, and is the 37th in the United States Mint's 50 State Quarters® Program.

 - Land Sizes

 - Omaha Facts

 - Language: English, others

 - Largest Cities: (by population) Omaha, Lincoln, Bellevue, Grand Island, Kearney, Fremont